spacetimeengineer/mupy/README.md

 - Maximize development & manufacturing value

-- Maximize development & manufacturing predicability
+- Maximize development & manufacturing predictability

 - Maximize development & manufacturing potential

 # Installation

-If you are a 3D printer enthusist, wood worker, developer, artist, inventor, entrepreneur looking for an internal utility to manage your projects then mupy is for you.
+If you are a 3D printer enthusiast, wood worker, developer, artist, inventor, entrepreneur looking for an internal utility to manage your projects then mupy is for you.

 ## Linux Installation